Augigauki/payload-array-block-bug-demo/README.md

 Steps to reproduce:

 1. Clone repo
-2. Create a new page
+1. Create a new page
-3. Add a block to the layout, selecting "Item" as the block
+1. Add a block to the layout, selecting "Item" as the block
-4. Add an item (or more) to the block
+1. Add an item (or more) to the block
-5. Add some content to either textfield
+1. Add some content to localized textfield
-6. Add another block to the layout
+1. Add another block to the layout, selecting "Item" again
-7. Type some content in either text field
+1. Add some content to localized textfield
-8. Save
+1. Save

 ## Expected result